agoragames/kairos/README.rst

 Deleting Data
 -------------

+There are two methods to delete data.

+delete
+******

-To delete the data, call ``Timeseries.delete`` with the name of your statistic, and all values in all intervals will be deleted.
+Takes a single argument, the name of the timeseries.
+Will delete all data for that timeseries in all intervals.

+expire
+******

+Takes a single argument, the name of the timeseries.
+For storage engines that do not support expiry, such as SQL, will delete expired data from intervals for which ``steps`` is defined.
+All other storage engines will raise the ``NotImplementedError`` exception.

 Dragons!
 --------